 Different roofing materials react to hail differently.
 Asphalt roofs, whether shingles or flat, offer a tough exterior.
 This means they often sustain only cosmetic damage in the form of dark, round divots.
 A particularly bad hail storm, however, can expose the roofing felt beneath your shingles.
 This warrants a visit from home improvement roofing experts right away.
 Wood shingles are significantly weaker than asphalt, leading to more pronounced divots or fractures, and jagged hailstones can even cause them to split.
 This opens up the risk for water damage and mold.
 A metal roof may seem more sturdy, but can sustain huge dents and even punctures depending on the hail’s size and shape.

 Once a hail storm has ended, what should you do next?
 Once it’s safe to do so, go outside and take a look at your roof.
-If you see a large amount of divots, dents, or punctures, you know you’ll need home improvement roofing help.
+If you see a large amount of divots, dents, or punctures, you know you’ll need help from storm damage restoration experts.
 Also keep in mind the severity of the storm and size of the hail itself.
 Some dents may cause more damage than you might expect, because they can allow rainwater to slowly seep in.
 If you’re unsure, err on the side of caution and have the damage assessed by an expert.